aman431/Python_Program/README.md

 # Python_Program
-- Here we have total 5 Session.
-Each Session contain 5 random program of Python.
+- Here we have different Session.
+Each Session contain a random program of Python.

 ## Session